piyushgoyall/InstaClone-Backend/README.md

   - Displays posts from people you follow.
 The posts are dynamically loaded from the database and sorted by the most recent.

 ### **<u>Right Sidebar:</u>**
-  - Suggested Users: Shows 5 random user recommendations that users can follow.
+  **- Suggested Users:** Shows 5 random user recommendations that users can follow.
 These suggestions change with each page reload.
-  - Follow/Unfollow: Clicking on a suggested user allows you to follow them, which updates your feed with their posts.
+  **- Follow/Unfollow:** Clicking on a suggested user allows you to follow them, which updates your feed with their posts.

 ### **<u>Left Sidebar:</u>**
-  - Home: Clicking on the Home icon redirects you to the feed page.
+  - **Home**: Clicking on the Home icon redirects you to the feed page.
-  - Search:
+  - **Search**:
     The search button reveals a smaller sidebar with a search bar that lets you search for users by their usernames.
     If the searched user exists, you can click their profile link to view their posts and follow/unfollow them.
-  - Messages: This button is not yet functional but will soon allow users to send and receive direct messages. 💬
+  - **Messages**: This button is not yet functional but will soon allow users to send and receive direct messages. 💬
-  - Notifications:
+  - **Notifications**:
     Displays any pending friend requests.
     You can accept or reject follow requests, which will update the follower/following lists in real time. ✅❌
-  - Create: Takes you to the page where you can create a new post to share with your followers. 📸
+  - **Create**: Takes you to the page where you can create a new post to share with your followers. 📸
-  - Profile: Leads to your personal profile page, where you can view and edit your information.
+  - **Profile**: Leads to your personal profile page, where you can view and edit your information.

 ### **👤 <u>Profile Page</u>**
 Your profile page displays your personal information and activity.

-- Profile Info: Includes your profile picture (either a default profile picture or one uploaded by the user), username, and bio.
+- **Profile Info**: Includes your profile picture (either a default profile picture or one uploaded by the user), username, and bio.
-- Follower/Following Counts: Displays the number of people following you and the number of people you follow, along with their usernames.
+- **Follower/Following Counts**: Displays the number of people following you and the number of people you follow, along with their usernames.
-- User Posts: Shows all posts you’ve uploaded.
+- **User Posts**: Shows all posts you’ve uploaded.
-- Edit Profile:
+- **Edit Profile**:
   Allows you to update your profile picture, username, and bio.
 You can also modify the personal details that are displayed to others.
   This is where users can manage their public-facing identity on the platform. 🖼️✏️

 ### **<u>⚙️ Profile Settings</u>**
-  - Settings Icon: Next to the Edit Profile button, there is a settings icon that opens a popup with the following options:
+  - **Settings Icon**: Next to the Edit Profile button, there is a settings icon that opens a popup with the following options:
-  - Logout: Logs the user out and returns them to the signin page.
+  - **Logout**: Logs the user out and returns them to the signin page.
-  - Delete Profile: Allows users to permanently delete their account and all associated data.
+  - **Delete Profile**: Allows users to permanently delete their account and all associated data.
-  - Dark Theme: A feature currently being developed that will allow users to switch between light and dark themes. 🌙
+  - **Dark Theme**: A feature currently being developed that will allow users to switch between light and dark themes. 🌙
-  - Close: Closes the settings popup.
+  - **Close**: Closes the settings popup.

 ### **❤️ <u>Like/Comment System</u>**
   - **Likes**: Users can like posts they enjoy.
 This interaction is reflected on the post itself.